r2nery/ats-experiments/README.md

 This repository presents Python scripts for downloading and wrangling a selection of relevant *corpora* from the literature of Automatic Text Summarization (ATS), as well as applying a variety of abstractive and extractive methods of summarization.
 The resulting summaries can then be evaluated using a selection of metrics from the literature.
 The scripts herein were developed with the processing of entire *corpora* in mind, making use of paralellization.
 However, single-document summarization and evaluation is also possible.

 ## CNN Corpus
 In addition to popular datasets from the literature on Natural Language Processing (NLP) available for download through the script itself, wrangling functions were implemented for the CNN Corpus dataset.
-This dataset in particular is included under /data.
+This dataset in particular is included under `.\data`.

 ### Available Datasets:
 - ArXiv + PubMed